The Procession of the Holy Burial (A Memory of My Childhood)

 Though tradition names seven archangels, only four would stand at the corners of the platform:

 Michael, with his sword, the leader of the heavenly host.
-Gabriel, with his trumpet, the divine messenger, Raphael, with the Rod of Asclepius, the protector of travelers and Uriel, with a cornucopia, a symbol of wisdom and abundance.
+Gabriel, with his trumpet, the divine messenger, Raphael, with the Rod of Asclepius, the healer and protector of travelers and Uriel, with a cornucopia, a symbol of wisdom and abundance.

 Then came another problem: the archangels were barefoot.

-That night, the chariot moved forward with solemn majesty.
+Against all odds, on Good Friday evening the procession went on.
+The night of the procession the chariot moved forward with solemn majesty.
 People watched in awe, deeply moved by the scene: Christ returning to the arms of the Father.
 There was reverence, silence, emotion.
 All the effort, the exhaustion, the worry, had been worth it.

 I did.
 “Do you notice anything strange?” he asked.
 I shook my head.

 Then, with a quiet smile, he said, “They’re reversed.
 The right arm is on the left shoulder… and the left on the right.”
+I looked again, and suddenly, I saw it.
+The thumbs pointed inward in an unnatural way.
+I don’t know if anyone else noticed.

 From that moment on, I could never look at the archangel Gabriel again without remembering that, amidst so much devotion, effort, and love… his arms had remained forever reversed.